Latest Update: 10 September 2017

 ABC2Win - .ABC to standard notation program for Windows.

-One of the best ways to learn to play traditional Irish music with the correct feel and ornamentation is to listen and analyze the playing of good players on audio CDs.
-The only problem is that often times they play so quickly that it is difficult to figure out exactly what they are doing.
+One of the best ways to learn to play traditional Irish music with the correct feel and ornamentation is to listen and analyze the playing of good players on recordings or YouTube Videos The only problem is that often times they play so quickly that it is difficult to figure out exactly what they are doing.

 If you have a reasonably fast computer with a CDROM drive, many very useful tools are now available for assisting with learning tunes off of audio CDs.
 These programs allow you to do several things: